lyteword/chspurgeon-tod/volume-3/psalm-74.md

 **Verse 22.**

-1\.The glory of our cause: it is the Lord's own.
+1\.
+The glory of our cause: it is the Lord's own.

-2\.The hope of our cause: he will plead it himself.
+2\.
+The hope of our cause: he will plead it himself.

-3\.The hope thus derivable from the violence of man: it will move the Lord to arise.
+3\.
+The hope thus derivable from the violence of man: it will move the Lord to arise.